Work Attributes Toward

 ||• Montour||• Snyder||• Union|

-WATCH assists students in preparing for careers as a:
+The WATCH Project assists students in preparing for a career as a:

 ||• Direct Care Worker,|